sicoyle/ghc-dapr-workshop-2024/prereqs.md

 - dapr_zipkin
 ![dockerhubUI.png](./assets/dockerhubUI.png)

-use the following command to see the containers running via the terminal:
+Use the following command to see the containers running via the terminal:

 ```shell
 docker ps -a